|Lat/Lon:||46.22243°N / 10.71162°E|

 Descent: from the summit reach the last anchor and from here abseil down along the same route (the abseils max 30 meters long).

 There are no particular restriction in climbing and hiking.
-Corno Segnà is located within Adamello-Brenta Natural Park, the largest protected area in Trentino, established in the year 1967.
+Corno Segnà is located within Parco Naturale Adamello-Brenta, the largest protected area in Trentino, established in the year 1967.
 It's located in Western Trentino and with its 620.51 square kilometers includes the mountain groups of Adamello, Presanella and Brenta Dolomites, separated by Val Rendena.

 DOLOMITI METEO - TRENTINO